 The growth and evolution of technology demands skilled communicators to reach diverse audiences.
 At MSOE, you’ll build a foundation of basic engineering, mathematics, science, computers and business while also honing your communication skills.
 You’ll learn tools to create service manuals, reports, in-house publications and audiovisual, multimedia, e-business and mass media in our newly upgraded, state-of-the-art Gene Carter Apple Technologies Learning Suite.

 As a technical communicator you’ll help users, often consumers, understand and use technology and products.
 You’ll work closely with engineers and other technical staff and use your expertise to inform or train others about the product’s use.
 You’ll assist both customers and coworkers in understanding technology.

 Depending on your area of interest, you have the option of pursuing either a bachelor of arts or bachelor of science degree in technical communication.

 Technical communication students also have the option to double-major and earn two bachelor’s degrees in five years.
 Double majors in technical communication and business management or technical communication and engineering are just two of the options available.

-Over the last four years, the job placement rate for technical communication graduates is 100%.
+Over the last five years, the job placement rate for technical communication graduates is 100%.